Seasonal Event

 "Performing Black Sustainability"

-Mysia Anderson, assistant professor of Black Performance Theatre, Dept. of Theatre & Dance, UC San Diego, presents a lecture “Performing Black Sustainability” on Oct.
+Mysia Anderson, assistant professor of Black Performance Theory, Dept. of Theatre & Dance, UC San Diego, presents a lecture “Performing Black Sustainability” on Oct.
 21 at 4 p.m. in the Della Davidson Studio, Nelson Hall.
 The event is free.

 Anderson earned her PhD from Brown University’s Theatre Arts and Performance Studies department and BA from Stanford University’s African and African American Studies program.
 Her work engages the fields of Black feminisms, Black Studies, Black Performance Theory, and Environmental Humanities, and draws upon critical ethnography, embodied practice, and archival methodologies.